Top 5 CRED Interview Questions For SDE Role

 Preparation tip: Read Alex Xu’s System Design Interview (Volume 1 at minimum) and study DDIA for idempotency, consistency, and fault tolerance.
 For the managerial portion, prepare a STAR-format “Work Document”, a structured write-up of your top 3 projects with quantified impact.
 Candidates who do this consistently report feeling far more confident in the final round.

-These are real problems reported by candidates who have gone through CRED’s interview process.
-Let’s break each one down with what CRED is really testing and how you should approach it.
+These are real CRED interview questions reported by candidates who have gone through the process.
+Here is what CRED is actually testing and how to approach each one.

-Asked in: Machine Coding / System Design Round
+Asked in: Machine Coding and System Design rounds

-This is one of CRED’s most frequently reported questions.
-You’re expected to design a distributed, modular, and scalable key-value store — not just write a HashMap wrapper.
+This is one of the most frequently reported CRED interview questions.
+You are expected to design a distributed, modular, and scalable key-value store, not just write a HashMap wrapper.

 What CRED evaluates:

-- How you handle cache eviction (LRU, LFU)
+- How you handle cache eviction policies (LRU, LFU) and whether the policy is pluggable

 - Fault tolerance — what happens when a node goes down?